Rust assembly generation: Mapping a bool vector to an owned string vector

 Key takeaways

 1. Creating a vector of owned strings from a vector of booleans results in two tiers of memory allocations.
-The first tier is the allocation of the vector of strings, and the second tier is the allocation for individual strings.
+The first tier is the allocation of the vector of strings, and the second tier is the allocation of individual strings.

 3. The program will panic if the input vector's length has overflowed.